PROFILE

 Energy

-In 2003, China surpassed Japan to become the
+China surpassed Japan to become the

 second-largest consumer of primary energy, after

 the United States.
-China is also the
+China is the world's

 third-largest energy producer in the world,